Are Non-Compete Agreements Enforceable in California? Why Executives Cannot Ignore Them

 What is a Non-Compete Agreement?

 California law provides that any contract restraining someone from engaging in a lawful profession, trade, or business of any kind is void, subject to a few exceptions.
-In other words, in California, non-compete agreements are not enforceable.
+In other words, under California law, non-compete agreements are not enforceable.

-Unlike most other states, non-compete agreements are unenforceable in California.
+Unlike most other states, non-compete agreements are not enforceable in California.
 Under California law, a non-compete agreement cannot be used to protect confidential company information.
 Instead, employers must turn to other ways to protect confidential information and trade secrets.

 Employees could be prohibited from starting a new position for six to twelve months after they leave their previous job.
 Or, they could be banned from working with other companies in the same industry that are located within 50 miles of their previous employer’s main site of business.

-These agreements are generally found in employment contracts.
+These agreements are generally a part of employment contracts.
 But, they could also appear as a separate document an employer requires as a condition of employment.

 They’re sometimes linked to other restrictive clauses, like non-disclosure agreements, or non-solicitation agreements.